 The global availability of natural gas is said to be more than five times as that of oil.
-In view of its environment benefits, the developed countries have transitioned or are moving towards a gas based economy.
-The relatively low prices of natural gas offer a unique opportunity to India also for developing a comprehensive gas development plan.
-The basic pipeline networks in India are limited to the vicinity of domestic gas sources and LNG re-gasification terminals.
+In view of its environmental benefits, the developed countries have transitioned or are moving towards a gas based economy.
+The basic pipeline networks in India are limited to the vicinity of domestic gas sources and LNG regasification terminals.
 To address the various issues including regional imbalance, following need to be looked into: